 – Amaranth and Quinoa

-Although often referred to as ancient or gluten-free grains, amaranth and quinoa don’t grow from the grass like other cereal grains do.
+Although often referred to as ancient or gluten-free grains, amaranth and quinoa don’t grow from the grass as other cereal grains do.
 Nevertheless, they can be prepared or ground into flours similar to more commonly known grains.
 Amaranth and quinoa provide 8–9 grams of protein per cooked cup (240 ml) and are complete sources of protein, which is quite rare among grains.

 – Spinach & Kale